Bewitch Us. Bother Us. Bewilder Us.

 We do not accept translations.
 This may change, please check back.

-We read from January 15th-October 15th and our response time will generally be between 3-6 months, although sometimes it is regrettably longer.
+We read year-round and our response time will generally be between 3-6 months, although sometimes it is regrettably longer.
 Please wait at least six months to query about your submission status.

 We wish we could pay our contributors but at this time are unable to do so.